 That is simply not true.

-Anime is a great way to learn Japanese vocabulary, get used to hearing colloquial speech patterns, and picking up on verbs used in casual speech.
+Anime is a great way to learn Japanese vocabulary, get used to hearing colloquial speech patterns, and pick up on verbs used in casual everyday speech.

 Today we’ll use Shirokuma Café, or Polar Bear Café as an example.

 Shirokuma Café premiered in 2012 and ran a whopping fifty episodes before the series ended almost a year later in 2013.